tokaelkeik/ReusableUIComponents/README.md

 | `imagePosition`          | `ImagePosition = .above`                    |
 | `takeEntireAvailableSpace` | `Bool = false`                           |

-By setting `takeEntireAvailableSpace` to `true`, you can make your menu stretch to take the whole available space.
+By setting `takeEntireAvailableSpace` to `true`, you can make your menu stretch to take the whole available space and it will be divided equally to all menu items .
 The default value is `false`.

 ### ChipMenuConfiguration